fullStackRyan/appone/README.md

 At the time of building this, I am a Junior Scala Developer.
 About half a year ago I started a new job where the company programmes in Scala with a functional tech stack.
-These 12 apps will help me understand the various technologies we use.

 ## Introduction to App